 But what about people who have KNOWN thyroid disease such as hypothyroidism or Hashimoto’s thyroiditis?

-These people need a different set of guidelines due to how thyroid medication impacts the TSH.
+These people need a different set of guidelines due to how thyroid medication impacts TSH.

 But if you are someone who falls into this category (meaning you take a thyroid medication such as levothyroxine or Synthroid) then you can still benefit from the tighter guidelines that I’ve mentioned above.

-For people taking thyroid medication, though, they often need even tighter TSH guidelines.
+People taking thyroid medication, though, often need even tighter TSH guidelines.